whazor/Roundtrip/README.md

+# New: Tripchemy
+After using the below project, me and @Roconda started developing a version that scrapes from airlines directly and uses smart algorithms to directly provide routes.
+Check out https://nerd.tripchemy.com/ for an alpha version.

 # Roundtrip finder
 *Warning:* This project finds flight information from Google Flights and room price information from AirBNB, do not abuse their services.